Frequently Asked Questions

 Q. What type of vet care have the horses available for adoption received?

 Prior to being made available for adoption, horses are brought up to date on all farrier care, worming, vaccinations and dental care.
 They have had basic exams and may have had bloodwork and fecal tests done.
 Any illness or injuries that the horse may have had when the horse came in will have been treated and resolved to the best of our abilities and the horse has been deemed in good weight, healthy and ready for placement.
-Any issues that arise during their time with us, such as lameness issues, may result in more in-depth examinations or procedures including ultrasounds or x-rays, and these results are also shared with a potential adopter.
-We do not routinely do flexion tests or x-rays on horses in our program unless there is reason to suspect a problem.
+Any issues that arise during their time with us, such as lameness issues, may result in more in-depth examinations or procedures including ultrasounds or x‑rays, and these results are also shared with a potential adopter.
+We do not routinely do flexion tests or x‑rays on horses in our program unless we suspect a problem.
 Therefore, we strongly recommend and encourage a pre-purchase examination be done at the adopter’s expense for a horse that is being adopted for a specific riding purpose.

 Q. Does SAFE allow adopted horses to be sold?

 We are looking for loving, lifetime homes for our horses.
 We do not adopt to individuals simply looking for a resale project.
 However, we do understand that the need to rehome may arise due to unforseen circumstances such as illness, loss of a job or farm, moving out of state, etc. Our policy is that adopters may not transfer the horse to another party without written permission from SAFE.
 We will ask the potential new owners to submit an adoption application and go through our adoption process.
 Provided the new home meets our adoption criteria, we will approve the request and we will ask the new owner/guardians to sign an adoption contract.
 The goal is not to disallow an adopter from selling a horse, it is simply to ensure that a previously rescued horse never ends up in a bad situation again.

 Q. Do you allow trials of adoptive horses?